What is intensity-modulated radiation therapy (IMRT)?

 Intensity modulated radiation therapy (IMRT) uses advanced software to plan a precise dose of radiation, based on tumor size, shape and location.
 A computer-controlled device called a linear accelerator delivers radiation in sculpted doses that match the 3D geometrical shape of the tumor, including concave and complex shapes.

-With IMRT, our radiation oncologist can adjust the intensity of radiation beams across the treatment area as needed with laser accuracy.
-This means we can deliver higher radiation doses than traditional radiation therapy methods, while minimizing exposure to healthy tissues.
+With IMRT, our radiation oncologist can adjust the intensity of radiation beams across the treatment area as needed with precision accuracy.
+This means we can deliver higher radiation doses than traditional radiation therapy methods, while reducing exposure to healthy tissues.

 Because of its greater degree of accuracy, IMRT may be a treatment option for patients who have reached the maximum allowable dose of conventional radiation therapy and have a recurrent tumor in the treated area.